I love reading, writing, and expressing myself in fiction and nonfiction forms.

 Elie spoke softly, so softly in fact that Maren found herself leaning toward him so she could hear him better.

-Maren felt elated.
+Maren beamed.
 She was being trusted with a confidential matter.
 She felt her excitement bubble up.
 She promised confidentiality in everything related to this matter.

 Simon said, “Your findings are useful.
-We would like you to continue doing further research for us.
-It is important to avoid drawing attention to what you are doing, so we ask that you continue with your daily routine but devote time during the day to continue your research.”
+We'd like you to continue doing further research for us.
+It's important to avoid drawing attention to what you're doing, so we ask that you continue with your daily routine but devote time during the day to continue your research.”

 Maren was surprised by the turn of events.
-She came to this meeting fearing reprimand and learned instead that her research skills were appreciated and sought after.
+She came to this meeting fearing reprimand and learned instead that her research skills were appreciated and wanted.

 “Simon and I will share with you what we know and will give you support where we can,” said Elie in his soft voice.
 “This will be kept between the three of us.
 Simon will continue to report regularly to our leader.
 There is a sense of urgency placed on this matter.
 Urgency and discretion are both required.
 Are you willing to help us?”